NikosGavalas/nikosgavalas.github.io/_posts/2018-9-26-ansible-hostvars-json-query.md

 ---
 layout: post
-title: Ansible "hostvars" JSON Querying with JMESPath
+title: Ansible hostvars JSON querying with JMESPath
-subtitle: How to get attribute values by filtering the "hostvars" variable with JMESPath
+subtitle: How to get attribute values by filtering the 'hostvars' variable with JMESPath
 tags: [ansible, json, jmespath, devops]
 ---